 Lauren is an elite coach, writer, and small business owner, and Wilder is a dream coming true.
 Having spent many years attending running camps as a kid and an elite athlete, she dreamed of creating a camp one day that went deeper than performance.
 She wanted to help create experiences that lasted, that poured over into every day life, that shook things up for people in much needed ways.
 In its fourth year, Wilder Retreats are the ongoing manifestation of that.

 Lauren is considered one of the greatest middle distance runners in USA history.
-A State Champion and National Runner-Up while at Canyon High School, Lauren went on to be one of the most decorated collegiate athlete in history, earning 5 NCAA titles, 15 All-American honors, and a spot in the Stanford University Hall of Fame.
+A State Champion and National Runner-Up while at Canyon High School, Lauren went on to be one of the most decorated collegiate athletes in history, earning 5 NCAA titles, 15 All-American honors, and a spot in the Stanford University Hall of Fame.
 Her professional racing career brought 2 USA Championships and five World Championship berths for Team USA.
 A series of injuries and comebacks shaped her philosophical exploration of running, and led her to a writing practice.
 Her mark on the sport continues post-retirement, defined by her authenticity, activism, and engagement with the running community.

 Lauren is the co-author of the popular BELIEVE Training Journal series.
 Her writing can also be found at Runner's World, Strava, Ask Lauren Fleshman, and Oiselle.
 She coaches the elite women runners of Oiselle’s “Little Wing," is the co-founder of Picky Bars, serves on the Board of Directors for USATF, and with partner Jesse Thomas, parents two wee ones: Jude and Zadie.